Clinical Placement

 After you complete your clinical rotations, you will have the confidence and capability to:

-• Diagnose and develop treatment plans for managing common health problems in patients of all ages
+• Diagnose and treat acute and chronic health care problems in patients of all ages

 • Encourage health promotion and wellness with patients through preventive care